harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 - [ ] Create new APIs for each action, check [api list](#api-list).
   - [ ] Define the `APIService`
   - [ ] New interface to fulfill two different API sources
+  - [ ] Customize the actions link for GUI
 - [ ] Feature flag to enabled/disable old APIs
 - [ ] Internal services/tools convert old APIs to new APIs
   - [ ] QA Tools